 Jersey from the Cavaliers rugby tour of South Africa in 1986

-All but 2 of the 30 players selected for the cancelled 1985 All Black tour of South Africa took part.
+All but two of the 30 players selected for the cancelled 1985 All Black tour of South Africa took part.
 The International Rugby Football Board expressed its disapproval.

-The Cavaliers and their opponents were said to have been paid generously, which went against the prevailing amateur ethos.
+Like other sportspeople who visited South Africa in this era, the Cavaliers (as well as their opponents) were said to have been paid generously, in violation of rugby’s prevailing amateur ethos.
 Leaving aside moral considerations, the ill-starred trek did underline the need to modernise rugby’s financial arrangements.
-The Cavalier jersey sported a silver fern, a springbok and a sponsor’s logo.
+Their jersey sported a silver fern, a springbok – and a sponsor’s logo.
 While overt professionalism was still nearly a decade away, from now on top players would be generously compensated through commercial arrangements, not all of which were sanctioned by rugby officialdom.

-A less positive outcome of the Cavalier tour was the New Zealand government’s refusal to invite overseas dignitaries to attend the Rugby World Cup or host functions for the visiting players and administrators.
-When Prime Minister David Lange went further and boycotted matches, though, other ministers were happy to take his place.
+A less positive outcome of the Cavaliers tour was the Labour government’s refusal to invite overseas dignitaries to attend the Rugby World Cup or host functions for visiting players and administrators.
+But when Prime Minister David Lange went further and boycotted matches, other ministers were happy to take his place.